 Mackinac/Mackinaw — The city, the bridge, and the island – while they may have different spellings, their pronunciations are the same: “mack-in-awe”.

-Milan — We’re not in France, we’re in Michigan.
+Milan — We’re not in Italy, we’re in Michigan.
 So we’ll say this our own way: “My-linn”.

 Ocqueoc — The largest waterfall in the Lower Peninsula, you’ll want to plan a summer trip to splash in the pools at “ah-key-ock”.